We had Jason’s 12 year-old cousin from Ohio staying with us recently.

 Once you tear yourself away from your little pre-dinner snack, throw a few roasted tomatoes into the bowl of a food processor.
 Add in about ¾ cup of grated parmesan cheese, and a cup of basil leaves.

 Place the lid on and process, drizzling olive oil through the spigot spot as it processes.
 You'll want to add about ¼ cup of olive oil in total.
 If your pesto is still too thick, you can add water from the pasta pot, about ¼ cup of water at a time, until your pesto reaches your desired thickness.
 I also added a splash or two of cream, because I had it leftover from this.
 The cream is what makes it creamy (obvious statement of the year) and gives it more of a muted color.
 The cream is definitely not necessary, but it was really tasty.
 Season with salt and pepper, to taste.
-I ended up adding about a ½ tbs. of kosher salt and ½ teaspoon black pepper.
+I ended up adding about a ½ tbs. of kosher salt and ½ tsp. black pepper.
 I also added a little pinch of crushed red pepper flakes to spice things up a bit.

 Scoop pasta into individual serving bowls and smother in roasted tomato pesto.
 Oo la la!